 -If you cancel, remove your booking

-After a few weeks: See what is working and what is causing friction.
-Adjust the system simply
+Review and Revise: After a few weeks, see what is working and what is causing friction.
+Make changes accordingly.